Pokémon FireRed and LeafGreen: Gameplay

-While FireRed and LeafGreen are remakes of Red and Green (Pokémon Green was only released in Japan, whereas the international variant was Blue), they contain usability enhancements such as a contextual tutorial feature which allows players to look up data at any point in the game.
+While FireRed and LeafGreen are remakes of Red and Green (Pokémon Green was only released in Japan, whereas the international variant was Blue), they contain usability enhancements such as a contextual tutorial feature which allows players to look up data at any point in the game, by pressing the select button.
 Additionally, when continuing a saved game, players are shown the last four actions they performed, aiding in remembering what they were previously doing.

 The games support the Game Boy Advance Game Link Cable, through which connected players may trade or battle.
 Players may also connect with Pokémon Ruby and Sapphire, as well as with Pokémon Colosseum, allowing them to obtain over 350 Pokémon.
 FireRed and LeafGreen also have the ability to connect to the GameCube and interact with Pokémon Box: Ruby and Sapphire.
 In Pokémon Box, the player may organize and view their collected Pokémon, and in Colosseum, Pokémon may be used in battle.
 FireRed and LeafGreen are also the first games in the series to be compatible with the Game Boy Advance Wireless Adapter, which comes prepackaged with the games.
 The adapter can be plugged into the link port of the Game Boy Advance system and allows players within a radius of 30–50 ft to wirelessly interact with each other.
 In addition, as many as 30 players at a time may join a special location called the "Union Room", where they can trade, battle, or chat.
 Nintendo set up "JoySpots" at Japanese retail locations for this purpose.